 Composer, Steve Hilmy

 International dance and sound artists join together during these fragile and tumultuous times to perform choreography and improvisation with an edgy sensibility in a global context.
+Dancers perform dance and improvise text related to 11 performance scripts.
+The sections are influenced by the site locations and the political/social climate of the performance location (international, etc).
 The Art and Dance of Resistance is a production of Maida Withers Dance Construction Company, Washington, DC.

 The Art and Dance of Resistance was the first dance performance presented in The Center for Contemporary Political Art.
 The Center is the first research institute and exhibition space in the United States devoted to the study, patronage and strategic use of political fine art.
 The current exhibition.
 Political Art from the 18th Century to the 21st, features art with implicit or explicit political messages from Soviet Union, Asia, and the USA